googleapis/google-api-nodejs-client/src/apis/tasks/README.md

 # tasks

-> Manages your tasks and task lists.
+> The Google Tasks API lets you manage your tasks and task lists.

 ## Support status
 **Note**: Google provides multiple libraries for this service.
 This library is in